Find Warm Leads, Powered by Signals

-You open your sales tools and everything looks urgent.
-Hundreds of contacts.
+You open your sales tools and everything looks the same.
+Hundreds of contacts on a list.
 Dozens of accounts.
-Nothing tells you what actually changed now.
+Nothing tells you who is actually engaging in your market this week.

 So you guess.
 You sequence.
 You hope timing isn't the problem.